 - Local guides with good English and a good knowledge of local flora & fauna.

-- First-aid qualified Western guide (most trekking companies don’t provide this)
+- International Mountain Leader (most trekking companies don’t provide this)

 - Porters to carry equipment – each person will have a 10kg weight allowance – our porters are professionally kitted out and fully insured.

 - 3 nights’ B&B accommodation in a smart, modern hotel in Kathmandu

 - 15 nights’ food & accommodation in teahouses – these are basic but clean and you will usually be sharing a twin room

 - All meals (breakfast, lunch & dinner) during the trek